Title: Under a Million Stars

 Meet Charlotte Peterson, a pianist, a daughter, a loving sister.
 Meet Jacob Parker, an athlete, a son, and the one who knows the biggest secret that can break not just his and Charlotte’s hearts but also tear their families apart.

 Under A Million Stars was written on dual points of views: on Charlotte’s and on Jacob’s.
 First POV’s from these two made me feel slightly uncomfortable and quite disappointed.
 There were times where I just find myself questioning their actions, choices and decisions – especially Jacob’s.
 There were also a lot of instances when I just wanted to scream at them and tell them to stop.
 Stop the drama.
 Stop this childishness.
-Be mature enough to make the right decisions.
 Stop breaking each other’s hearts even more.
 It’s obvious how they truly love each other but pride and being oblivious to each other’s feelings holds them back.
 Fortunately, their characters – from more than the half of the book – slowly developed.
 From being both stubborn and prideful, they managed to learn how to handle and express their emotions very well, which opened the opportunity for me to connect with them, understand them, and even love them in a deeply way.
 The lovely thing about Charlotte and Jacob is they’re realistic and – sure enough – can speak in a deeply emotional way to teenagers who feels broken, lonely, confused or ecstatic because of love.

 I killed Mom, Dad, and Jamie, and, with them, my dream of becoming a promising musician.